palewire/first-python-notebook/docs/src/groupby.md

 accident_list.groupby("latimes_make_and_model").size()
 ```

 The result is much like `value_counts`, but we're allowed run to all kinds of statistical operations on the group, like `sum`, `mean` and `std`.
-For instance, we could sum the total number of fatalities for each maker by string that field on the end followed by the statistical method.
+For instance, we could sum the total number of fatalities for each maker by stringing that field on the end followed by the statistical method.

 ```{code-cell}
 :tags: [show-input]